Canardoux/flutter_sound/README.md

 ## Default uri path
-When uri path is not set during the `function call` in `startRecorder` or `startPlayer`, they are saved in a temporary directory depending on the platform.
+When uri path is not set during the `function call` in `startRecorder` or `startPlayer`, records are saved/read to/from a temporary directory depending on the platform.

 ## Codec compatibility